 To gain provisional registration as a psychologist, you need to complete four years of academic study in psychology that is recognised by the Psychology Board of Australia (PsyBA).
 This usually consists of an approved psychology sequence (e.g. Bachelor of Psychological Science or Graduate Diploma of Psychological Science), followed by an approved fourth year of study, such as Deakin's Graduate Diploma of Psychology (Advanced) or an honours year in psychology.
-You can then apply for provisional registration with PsyBA and for Associate Membership of the Australian Psychological Society (APS).
+You can then apply for provisional registration with PsyBA.